Remuneration and fees of an insolvency office-holder

 Remuneration

 The remuneration of office-holders in both corporate and personal insolvencies is dealt with in the Insolvency Act 1986 and Insolvency (England and Wales) Rules 2016, SI 2016/1024.
 Any court considering the question of office-holder remuneration will also apply part six of the Practice Direction on Insolvency Proceedings.
 In addition, office-holders should take Statement of Insolvency Practice (SIP) 9 into consideration, which provides guidelines on the basis of remuneration.
-While not legally binding, SIPs are best practice and failure to follow the same could lead to disciplinary action against the office-holder.
+While not legally binding, SIPs are best practice and failure to follow the same could lead to disciplinary action.

 Given that an office-holder's remuneration is payable from the assets of the relevant estate as part of the expenses, creditors have a direct interest in the level of their remuneration.
 The legislation recognises this and allows for creditors to determine the basis of an office-holder's remuneration.